jdomizz/hydra-element/README.md

 }]
 ```

-Once done, you can use the new functions in your sketch.
+Once done, you can use the new functions in your script.
 Generator functions (those of type `src`) will be available via the `synth` object.

 ```html
 <hydra-element>